 - 7.A.
 If the serve or service return does not bounce before the ball is struck. - 7.B.
 Hitting the ball into the player's side of the net without the ball crossing over to the opponent's side.
 Note: The ball is dead and the fault occurs the moment the ball hits the ground. - 7.C.
 Hitting the ball under the net or between the net and the net post. - 7.D.
-A player hitting a ball that first lands out of bounds or onto their own side of the court. - 7.E.
+A ball hit by a player that first lands out of bounds or onto their own side of the court. - 7.E.
 Failure of a standing player to return the ball before it bounces twice on the receiving player's side of the net and failure of a player using a wheelchair to return a ball before it bounces three times. - 7.F.
 Violation of Section 4, Section 9 and Section 11 rules. - 7.G.
 A player, a player's apparel, or a player's paddle contacting the net system, the net posts, or the opponent's court, when the ball is in play. - 7.H.
 After the serve, the ball contacts a player or anything the player is wearing or carrying, except the paddle or the player's hand(s) in contact with the paddle and below the wrist.
-If the player is in the process of changing hands with both hands on the paddle or is attempting a two-handed stroke and either hand is hit below the wrist, as long as the player's hand(s) are in contact with the paddle, the ball is still in play. - 7.I.
-A live ball that is stopped by a player before it becomes dead. (e.g., catching or stopping a ball in flight before it makes contact with the playing surface.)
+If the player is in the process of changing hands with both hands on the paddle or is attempting a two-handed stroke and either hand is hit below the wrist, as long as a player's hand is in contact with the paddle, the ball is still in play.
+The fault is on the player who was hit by the ball.

-- 7.J.
+- 7.I.
+A live ball that is stopped by a player before it becomes dead (e.g., catching or stopping a ball in flight before it makes contact with the playing surface).
+The fault is on the player who stopped the ball. - 7.J.
 After the serve, a ball contacting any permanent object before bouncing on the court. - 7.K.
-Once the ball is in play, a player hitting the ball before it passes the plane of the net. - 7.L.
+Once the ball is in play, a player hitting the ball before the ball entirely crosses the plane of the net. - 7.L.
 A player deliberately carrying or catching the ball on the paddle while performing the serve or during a rally. - 7.M.
 A hinder called by a player that is determined by the referee to be invalid. - 7.N.
-In non-officiated matches, players may carry additional pickleball(s) as long as the ball(s) are carried in a way that the ball(s) are not visible to their opponent(s) during play.
+In non-officiated matches, players may carry an additional pickleball(s) as long as the ball(s) is carried in a way that the ball(s) is not visible to their opponent(s) during play.
 If an additional ball that a player was carrying falls on the playing surface during play, a fault shall be declared.